wehaveweneed-xx/wehaveweneed/README.rst

 We Have We Need is written in Python using Django framework.
 A pip requirements.txt file is include in the project.
 If you do not have pip, use requirements.txt as a guide for the packages that need to be installed.
-The current requirements are:

-.. include:: requirements.txt
-   :literal:

 Run We Have We Need From Scratch
 ================================